What is Acne?

 Acne is a common chronic skin condition that occurs when hair follicles (pilosebaceous unit) become clogged with oil and dead skin cells, leading to the formation of microcomedones (small “clogged pores” with no opening), blackheads, whiteheads, and other types of lesions.

 It can occur on any part of the body but is most commonly seen on the face, chest, and back.
 The medical term for acne is “acne vulgaris”.
-Acne is more than just a physical illness because it can cause substantial psychological and social issues for the patient especially if acne blemishes develop on the skin.
+Acne can affect not only the skin but also psychological and social well being, particularly when visible blemishes are present.

 Therefore, intervention and early acne treatment are important to not only treat acne but also to prevent scarring as much as possible.